jordan-castro/ejr/README.md

 ```

 The ejr (easyjs runtime) is built for embedding a JS runtime in easyjs related projects.
 It currently uses QuickJS as it's engine of sorts, but I'm not married to it.
-There are some issues with cross platform i.e. MSVC vs GNU.
 But for the time being it fits my use case.
+Important

 It's specifically a really easy way to embed JS into your application.
 Its only a few lines and for FFI there is currently only the rust (easyjsr) crate
 avaiable as open source.
 But I've also implmeented the ejr library with the Kazoku application.